barbarer/py4e-int/_sources/_hidden/student_survey.rst

     :option_3: third year
     :option_4: fourth year
     :option_5: fixth year
-    :option_5: six year
+    :option_6: six year
-    :option_6: more than six years
+    :option_7: more than six years
+    :results: instructor

     What year are you in of your undergradaute program?